PostgREST/postgrest/admin.rst

 Restart the database and watch the log file in real-time to understand how HTTP requests are being translated into SQL commands.

+.. _schema_reloading:

 Schema Reloading
 ----------------

 Users are often confused by PostgREST's database schema cache.
 It is present because detecting foreign key relationships between tables (including how those relationships pass through views) is necessary, but costly.
-API requests consult the schema cache as part of :ref:`Resource Embedding`_.
+API requests consult the schema cache as part of :ref:`resource_embedding`.
 However if the schema changes while the server is running it results in a stale cache and leads to errors claiming that no relations are detected between tables.

 To refresh the cache without restarting the PostgREST server, send the server process a SIGHUP signal: